nuxy/scroll-easy/README.md

     $ npm run test

+## Motivation

+In the sea of NPM [packages related to scroll events](https://www.npmjs.com/search?q=scroll-event), many of the packages I evaluated are..

+- Unsupported, or have been completely abandoned.
+- Tightly coupled with the [jQuery](https://jquery.com) or `<insert SPA framework here>`.
+- Contain unnecessary usage of 3rd-party dependencies.
+- Rich with features, but limited callback support.

+In the end, I wanted a single library, no dependencies, with a simple interface (no bells and whistles) that provides `target` and `trigger` event handlers with callback support.

+My search fell short so I created this package.

 ## Contributions

 If you fix a bug, or have a code you want to contribute, please send a pull-request with your changes.
 (Note: Before committing your code please ensure that you are following the [Node.js style guide](https://github.com/felixge/node-style-guide))